 Depending on how salted your stock is, you may need to more generously salt this dish.
 You can always salt to taste at the table.

-You can make this entire dish on the stovetop instead of the oven if you want.
-Just use a large sauté pan with a tight cover, cook on low when all is assembled, low enough to keep a simmer, but not so high that you burn the rice.
+Stovetop Method: To cook the casserole on the stovetop use a large sauté pan with a tight cover, cook on low when all is assembled.
+Cook it low enough to keep a simmer, but not so high that you burn the rice.

-- 2 1/2 lbs boneless, skinless chicken thighs, cut into 1 to 1 1/2 inch pieces, patted dry
+- 2 1/2 pounds boneless, skinless chicken thighs, cut into 1 to 1 1/2 inch pieces, patted dry

 - Salt and pepper